0n0n0m0uz/Amazon_Market_Research_Network_Graph/README.md

 With any publicly available dataset of this size comes many data quality issues to deal with.
 This means there are many manual steps to take to get a clean, duplicate free, base case for futher analysis.
 By following the steps outlined, you will be able to analyze and product categrory available on:
 [Amazon review data](http://deepyeti.ucsd.edu/jianmo/amazon/index.html)

+***
-## Data Processesing
+## Data processing

+The goal of this step is to import Amazon Co-Purchasing data for a single product category, clean up that dataset and get it into a form more useful for our purposes, explore summary statistics to get a feel for the category and finally export a duplicate-free edgeslist which can then be used as input for various graphing tools.

-1. Download the Product Category you wish to use from the Amazon review data (2018) website: http://deepyeti.ucsd.edu/jianmo/amazon/index.html
+1. Download the datasets for the Product Category you wish to use from the Amazon review data (2018) website: http://deepyeti.ucsd.edu/jianmo/amazon/index.html
-2. Use the Jupyter Notebook: Amazon_Data_Exploration notebook to examine the dataset and get familiar with its structure
+2. Use the Jupyter Notebook: Amazon_Data_Exploration.ipynb to import/download the dataset
-3. Manipulate the DataSet to generate an edgelist consisting of Amazon Product Level ID (ASIN) to each associated co-purchased (Also-Buys)
-4. Join in the Label (Item Description) for all ASIN's outside of the base category.
-5. Remove any items without a label, which correspondes to items with 0 reviews (don't exist in dataset)
+3. Follow the notebook cells in sequential order to clean the dataset
+4. View the summary, data exploration cells to understand the product category at a high-level
-6. Export this final Node + Edgelist to CSV.
+5. Export the final category Edgelist to CSV.

+***
 ## Graph Input

+The goal of this step is to take your category edgelist from above and import it into the networkx graphing package.
+By using this jupyter notebook you can apply various community-detection algorithms and other high level graph metrics.
+The final step will output the graph to a .gexf package which can be used to plot the graph in GEPHI graphing software.

-1. Use the Jupyter Notebook Generate_Graphy.ipynb to create the network graph
+1. Use the Jupyter Notebook Generate_Graphs.ipynb to create the network graph
 2. Input the CSV from the Data Processing Steps above
 3.